ShashankaShekharSharma/Learnpythonwithme/UpcomingPrograms.md

 3. **Maximum Depth of Binary Tree:**
    Find the maximum depth of a binary tree.

-4. **Reverse Words in a String:**
-   Given an input string, reverse the string word by word.

 5. **Number of Islands:**
    Given a 2D grid map of '1's (land) and '0's (water), count the number of islands.